CSU-Agricultural-Water-Quality-Program/low-cost-iot-water-sampler/README.md

 ## Repo Contents
 - .vscode
     - settings for flashing in VS code using the particle workbench add-on.
+- 3d-prints
+    - contains .STL files for printing required assembly parts on a 3d-printer
 - compiled-firmwares
     - previously compiled firmwares for various borons (current code requires a unique binary for each device to accomodate for individual e-tape calibration)
 - figures